- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to consider the specific requirements of your data storage environment and the criticality of the data being stored when selecting the caching policy for a NAS device.

-Although NAS EonStor GSe 2012 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GSe 2012 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -